-Social anxiety is a fear of feeling shy or being nervous in certain situations, it is a profound fear of social interactions that can affect your daily life.
-Social anxiety disorder is a prevalent mental health issue.
-It involves an intense fear of social situations, which can trigger anxiety symptoms when you eat, speak in public, or meet new people.
-You may worry about being negatively evaluated or judged by others.
+Social anxiety is a fear of getting wordless or confused in certain situations.
+It can affect your daily life socially as well as mentally.
+This is a serious mental health issue.
+That involves an intense fear of conditions of social activities, which can trigger confusion symptoms when you do some basic things like eat, speak in public, or interact with new people.
+You may have the thing in mind about being negatively evaluated or judged by others.

-There are many ways that social anxiety can affect your life;
+There are many ways that social anxiety can affect in your life

-• You will feel lonely or disappointed for what you have done over missed chances for any kind of situation.
+- You will feel lonely or disappointed for what you have done over missed chances in any kind of situation.

-• Not getting the most out of school.
-In school, you might not feel confident enough to answer in class, read aloud, give a presentation, or go to a teacher for help, because you have fear in your body.
+- Not getting the most out of school.
+In school, you might feel nervous to answer in class, read aloud, give a strong presentation, or go to a teacher to ask doubts, because you have fear in your body language.

-• Missing a chance to share talents or learn a new skill.
-Social anxiety might stop you from showcasing your talents or learning new skills, such as auditioning for a school play, participating in a talent show, trying out for a sports team, or getting involved in a service project.
+- Missing a chance to share talents or learn a new skills.
+Social anxiety can stop you from defining your talents or learning new skills in front of other teachers or students, such as giving an audition for a school play, participating in a talent show, reaching out to a sports team, or getting cashed in a class project.

-It is not an impossible task for you to overcome anxiety, but it might be a long journey for you, with patience and some practice it is entirely possible.
-The progress may be slow, but every step counts.
-So that’s why you should note down some points.
+It is not a difficult task to overcome anxiety, but it might be a big process for you.
+With patience and some practice, it is entirely possible.
+The progress may be slow, but every step counts as to the ladder of getting success to reach the position we want to reach.
+So that’s why you should have some points in your mind.

-• Understand Your Anxiety: To know what triggers your social anxiety and how it affects you so that you will treat yourself.
+- Understanding Your Anxiety: Know what sets your social anxiety to an upper level and how it impacts your daily life so that you will treat yourself accordingly.

-• Seek Support: If sharing your experiences and learning from others can be incredibly helpful.
+- Seek Support: If you share your experiences and learn from others can be incredibly helpful.

 Connecting With People